Mercantilism Summary and Definition

 England did not profit from the sale of goods.
 It made its profit by taxing the shipping and transportation of goods.
 The taxes were usually in the form of customs duties, which were based on how much of a commodity was being shipped.
 For example, customs duties were charged for each gallon of molasses in a shipment.

-Development of England’s Colonial Policies
+Mercantilism Shapes the Development of England’s Colonial Policies

 England was slow to develop policies to oversee the American Colonies because the Colonies were slowly established.
 It took well over a century for the Thirteen Colonies to be established.